 Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other information on accounts is accurate as of June 1, 2022.
+All other information on promotions is accurate as of June 1, 2022.
 Additional requirements may apply.
 Offers and terms are subject to change.

-Editorial Note: This content is not provided by Bread Savings.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Bread Savings.
+Editorial Note: This content is not provided by Bread Financial.
+Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Bread Financial.